-On the campaign trail: Democratic presidential rivals dash between bars, house parties and rallies
+On the campaign trail: Warren pitches unity, Biden gets union boost in Iowa

 DES MOINES, Iowa (Reuters) - Democratic presidential candidates fanned out across Iowa on Saturday for a frenzy of rallies and last-ditch speeches with just two days to go before the rural state kicks off the nominating process.

 Public opinion polls show a tight race for the right to take on Republican President Donald Trump in November.
-U.S. Senator Bernie Sanders and former Vice President Joe Biden are in a dead heat for first place, with U.S. Senator Elizabeth Warren and former South Bend, Indiana Mayor Pete Buttigieg nipping at their heels.
+U.S. Senator Bernie Sanders and former Vice President Joe Biden are in a dead heat for first place, with U.S. Senator Elizabeth Warren and former South Bend, Indiana, Mayor Pete Buttigieg close behind.

-The final campaigning before Monday’s caucuses took on extra urgency, as Sanders, Warren and fellow senators have been stuck in Washington serving as jurors in Trump’s impeachment trial.
+The final campaigning before Monday’s caucuses took on extra urgency as Sanders, Warren and fellow senators have been stuck in Washington serving as jurors in Trump’s impeachment trial and are due to return by Monday morning for closing arguments.

 Here is what is happening in Iowa on the campaign trail: